jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_installation.rst

 =====================     ============================================================================

-Activate the `plugins` subfolder as sources, so that it is marked in blue.
+Mark the subfolder `plugins` as additional source, so that it is marked in blue.

 .. figure:: img/pycharm_add_qgis_sources.png
      :width: 100%